Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Many applications use AJAX for dynamic and animated functionality making testing of Ajax behavior often a basic testing requirement.

-.. note:: This section is not yet developed.
+*This section is not yet developed.*